neetcode-gh/leetcode/hints/buy-and-sell-crypto.md

 <details class="hint-accordion">
     <summary>Hint 2</summary>
     <p>
-    From the problem, you should buy at a price and should always sell at a higher price.
-Can you try to fix anyone between buy and sell?
+    You should buy at a price and always sell at a higher price.
+Can you iterate through the array with index <code>i</code>, considering it as either the buying price or the selling price?
     </p>
 </details>